Fixing Bad SMP Procedures

 Not only are our technicians certified to remove poor SMP applications, but they are also highly trained in correcting the SMP.
 BRAVI can both subtract and add pigment, making us your complete solution to fixing, not just removing, your bad SMP.

 BRAVI only uses scalp-specific pigment that is formulated for colorfastness.
 You can read more about our pigment here.
 After years of testing, we know how important medical-grade scalp-specific pigment is to the complete solution for SMP and SMP correction.

 BRAVI offers complete medical oversight which means that during your SMP correction with our laser technology, your pain management and safety will be high priority.
 Our physician prescribes the right medication for SMP correction comfortability and specially formulated anesthetic is applied locally in our medically sterile treatment rooms.

 If you need to fix a poor SMP application, choose BRAVI:

 - BRAVI can add and subtract pigment safely

-- BRAVI only uses scalp-specific pigment formulated for colorfastness
+- BRAVI only uses medical-grade scalp-specific pigment formulated for colorfastness

 - BRAVI technicians are highly trained using a multi-level, six-month certification process